Get more positive news coverage with help from PR

 - Hire a PR agency to help you.
 Some companies mistakenly believe that anyone who can string two sentences together is qualified to pitch the media.
 Unfortunately, when they get it wrong, it annoys the reporter and casts a negative opinion on your entire organization.

 Let the professionals at Axia Public Relations help you get it right the first time.
 We specialize in media relations, so we have already developed relationships with the reporters you need.
 Therefore, when you are ready with that great story, we will already be holding the door open for you.
-For more information, contact us today or download our free e-book, Learn Media Relations from the Media.
+For more information, contact us today or download our e-book, Learn Media Relations from the Media.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.